12 days Treasures of Vietnam

 We conclude our day with attending an incredible water puppet show, a form of traditional Vietnamese entertainment that started in rice fields centuries ago, is performed alongside traditional

 Vietnamese music that employs drums, wooden bells, horns and bamboo flutes.
-The night is spent in the same hotel.
+After the show we return to our hotel for the night.
 (Breakfast and lunch are included).

 Day 3 Hanoi / Mai Chau